Jupemon/LinkitTV/README.md

 2. It Loads up an embedded youtube player.

-3. After loading the player it generates an URL link which you can share with anyone.
+3. After loading the player it generates an URL with an unique query string which you can share online.

-4. Visiting this URL opens a site which asks for youtube videos.

-5. Link a youtube video to it.
+4. People can you send youtube video links via the URL.

-6. The embedded player starts playing the linked youtube video.
+5. The embedded player starts playing the linked youtube videos.

-7. Any additional linked videos are added to a queue and autoplayed.
+6. Any additional linked videos are added to a queue and autoplayed.

-## How i built it

-- React and Node(Express) were a natural choice for the frontend/backend since I am very comfortable with them.
+## Tools / dependencies used

+- Created with **React** & **Node**

+- **Express** used for creating the API.

+- **Bodyparser** Used for parsing HTTP request bodies.

-- I decided to use some Server side rendering with NEXTJS.
-This allowed me to conveniently combine the frontend and backend together.
-Rendering should also be faster because NEXTJS prerenders everything on the server.
+- **NextJs** used for server side rendering.
+Rendering should be faster because NEXTJS prerenders everything on the server.
+With it i could also conveniently combine the frontend and backend together in the project.

-- I also needed a way for real time bidirectional communication between the server and client, SOCKET.IO helped me achieve this.
+- **Socket.IO** used for real time bidirectional communication between the server and client.
+Basically it allows the server to initiate communication with frontend client after certain events happen.

-- I also needed to choose an embedded video player which could play online videos.
+- **Youtube Iframe API** I also needed to choose an embedded player which could play online videos.
 Youtube was the natural choice because of its popularity and massive video library.
+Google also has great [Documentation](https://developers.google.com/youtube/iframe_api_reference) for it but it's all written in vanilla javascript, but i figured out how to use it with React components.

-- The hardest part was hosting the project.
-NEXTJS has some major compatibility issues with HEROKU but i eventually got it working.
+- **Heroku** The hardest part was hosting the project.
+NEXTJS has some major configuration issues with HEROKU but i eventually got it working.